BengRhui/UMH25_Team_Error_404/README.md

     - *Perform and record all the transactions that has been taken place*
     - *Might consider using parallel processing techniques to potentially improve execution speed*
   - *Then, apply the strategy on the forward-testing data*
-    - *Similar to what is done on the backtest data, perform and record all transactions*
+    - *Similar to what is done on the backtest data, perform and record all transactions*<br>

 - **Performance Evaluation**<br>